chef/chef-web-docs/chef_master/source/api_automate.rst

 /compliance/stats/trend/controls
 --------------------------------
-Get the latest scan data for all nodes (or nodes that match `Filters`_), then for each control, aggregate the compliance results from the latest scans and build a date histogram and return it.
+Get the latest scan data for all nodes (or nodes that match `Filters`_), then for each control, aggregate the compliance results from the latest scans, build a date histogram, and return it.

 The endpoint has the following methods: ``GET``.

 GET (controls trend)
 ++++++++++++++++++++
-The ``GET`` method returns a date histogram of aggregated control oriented compliance data
+The ``GET`` method returns a date histogram of aggregated control-oriented compliance data.

 **Parameters**